Walking

 Trough of Bowland Circular Walk

-How can we talk about the varied and bewitching wilds of this AONB without mentioning the Trough of Bowland?
+How can we talk about the varied and bewitching wilds of this National Landscape without mentioning the Trough of Bowland?
 Deep valleys steeped in iconic high passes make for an exceptional location for a walk.
 Starting in the pretty village of Dunsop Bridge (which just so happens to be the very centre of Great Britain and is worth a visit all on its own) this 8-mile circular walk takes you through a photobook of locations including peaceful rivers and a patchwork of fields.
 This lovely walk is fantastic for dogs as the babbling brooks provide endless enjoyment (and endless opportunities to get wet so keep an eye on your pooch if they love a chance to get muddy).
 While there aren’t many climbs, this is still quite a long walk with at least one steep section so walking boots and a good energy reserve are recommended.

 Downham, Worsaw Hill, and Chatburn